CME211/notes/lecture-17/cxx-memory.md

 $
 ```

-* On `corn` we cannot make the stack size larger, but we can make it smaller!
+* On `rice` we cannot make the stack size larger, but we can make it smaller!

 ### Stack size